Justin Bieber’s Sexy Spanish Singing Shines On Luis Fonsi’s ‘Despacito’ Remix, Daddy Yankee Show Rumor Sparks

 — Pop Crave (@PopCrave) April 18, 2017

 The official audio for the “Despacito” remix reportedly debuted with19.4 million views in its first 24 hours and 2.3 million worldwide streams on Spotify.
-The single also generated much chatter online — some of it either ridiculously overwrought or hateful.
+The single also generated much chatter online — some of it either ridiculously overwrought, hateful, or affirming and positive.

 Not-at-all coincidentally, given the timing of the “Despacito” remix, Bieber will perform with his juggernaut “Purpose World Tour” at the Coliseo de Puerto Rico José Miguel Agrelot tonight.
 (April 18).